no-more-secrets/hexagon/README.md

 visible region of the screen.

 - **File Loading and Saving**
-Loads binary files into memory and allows saving modified con- tents back to disk with the s key.
+Loads binary files into memory and allows saving modified contents back to disk with the s key.

 - **Modification Tracking**
-Tracks whether the file has been modified and displays the modi- fied status in the status line.
+Tracks whether the file has been modified and displays the modified status in the status line.

 - **Quit Confirmation Dialog**
-Warns about unsaved changes on quit (q) and prompts for confirma- tion via a centered dialog box.
+Warns about unsaved changes on quit (q) and prompts for confirmation via a centered dialog box.

 - **Ncurses TUI**
-Built with ncurses for a full-screen terminal-based user inter- face with box borders and key input handling.
+Built with ncurses for a full-screen terminal-based user interface with box borders and key input handling.

 - **Centered Interface Window**
-Editor window is centered in the terminal, with dimensions ad- justed to file size and terminal size.
+Editor window is centered in the terminal, with dimensions adjusted to file size and terminal size.

 - **Status Bar**
 Displays cursor position, modified status, and key hints at the